Skip to main content

 Admissions and Financial Aid

-Department of Gender and Women’s Studies PhD Program
+Gender and Women’s Studies PhD Program

 Admissions & Financial Aid

-Admission to the PhD program in Gender and Women’s Studies at the University of Kentucky is competitive.
-New students are only admitted for the Fall semester.
-Applicants should submit all of their materials directly to the Graduate School using the Graduate School Online Application website.
+Admission to the PhD program in Gender and Women’s Studies at the University of Kentucky is highly competitive.
+Applicants should submit all of their materials directly to the Graduate School through the University of Kentucky graduate application portal.

-All application materials must be received no later than December 15th of the academic year prior to the year of desired admission in order to ensure a full consideration for admission and departmental assistantships.
+New students are only admitted for the fall semester.
+All application materials must be received no later than January 5th for admission in the fall of that year.
+Late applications are not guaranteed a full consideration for admission and departmental assistantships.

 Gender and Women’s Studies Admissions Requirements

-1. Why are you interested in pursuing a doctoral program in Gender and Women's Studies, in general and specifically at the University of Kentucky?
+a.
+Why are you interested in pursuing a doctoral program in Gender and Women's Studies, in general and specifically at the University of Kentucky?
 What are your current career interests, and how will a PhD in GWS facilitate them?

-3. Please describe experiences and skills that will help you to succeed in a doctoral program and engage in research/scholarship in Gender and Women's Studies.
+c.
+Please describe experiences and skills that will help you to succeed in a doctoral program and engage in research/scholarship in Gender and Women's Studies.
 These can include coursework in GWS and/or other areas, research experience, work/volunteer/life experiences, and/or skills related to academics, research, or teaching.

-6. A writing sample of 15 to 40 pages (double spaced).
+6. Writing sample of 15 to 40 pages (double spaced).
 This writing sample should demonstrate content knowledge, analytical skills, and writing ability on a topic related to gender, women’s and/or sexuality studies.
 Writing samples may be course papers, research papers, critical literature reviews, part of a thesis, or other types of critical writing.

 UK Graduate School Admissions Requirements